duck-dynasty/duckbot/README.md

 View the [wiki](https://github.com/Chippers255/duckbot/wiki) for a short description on what the Duck does.

 ## Development
 Before running DuckBot or any other scripts, you need to create a virtualenv to run it in.
-The `venv.sh` script will destroy any existing virtual environments in this repository and create fresh `env/prod` and `env/dev` environments.
-You won't need to manage these explicitly if you use the scripts to install dependencies, run tests, etc.
+The `venv.sh` script will setup and activate the duckbot virtual environment.
+Run it before you run any other scripts to ensure you're using the right environment.

-The `venv.sh` script expects `python3.8` to be on the `$PATH`.
+The `venv.sh` script expects `python3.8` to be on the `$PATH` if it needs to build a new environment.

 ```sh
 . scripts/build/venv.sh
 ```

 ### Install Dependencies
-Should be run whenever you pull from `upstream/main`, or after you create the virtualenv for the first time.
+Should be run whenever you pull from `upstream/main`, or after you create the virtual environment for the first time.
 ```sh
 . scripts/build/install.sh
 ```